NIST SPECIAL PUBLICATION 1800-12B

 Information Technology Laboratory

 Certain commercial entities, equipment, products, or materials may be identified in this document in order to describe an experimental procedure or concept adequately.
 Such identification is not intended to imply recommendation or endorsement by NIST or NCCoE, nor is it intended to imply that the entities, equipment, products, or materials are necessarily the best available for the purpose.

 National Institute of Standards and Technology Special Publication 1800-12B, Natl.
 Inst.
 Stand.
 Technol.
 Spec.
 Publ.
-1800-12B, 57 pages, (September 2017), CODEN: NSPUE2
+1800-12B, 83 pages, (August 2018), CODEN: NSPUE2

 You can improve this guide by contributing feedback.
 As you review and adopt this solution for your own organization, we ask you and your colleagues to share your experience and advice with us.